Emma Bonino: Personal life

 Bonino never married nor bore children, even succumbing to the Italian authorities in 1975 after having an illegal abortion.
-She fostered children, but never successfully became pregnant, despite attempts using artificial insemination.
+She fostered children.

 She graduated at Bocconi University in literature with a master thesis on Malcolm X's autobiography.

 Bonino is a godmother of Countess Luana, elder daughter of Prince Friso and Princess Mabel of Orange-Nassau.

 On 12 January 2015, she announced on Radio Radicale she was suffering from lung cancer and was being treated with chemotherapy, though she also stated she was not abandoning her political activity.

 On 21 May of the same year, on the same radio station, she announced her cancer was in complete remission.
+In October 2023, Bonino appeared on the interview program Belve, and announced she was healed.

 National political career

 Bonino was elected to the Italian Chamber of Deputies in 1976 and reelected in 1979, 1983, 1987, 1992, 1994 and 2006.
 In 1975, she founded the Information Centre on Sterilisation and Abortion and promoted the referendum which led to the legalisation of abortion in Italy.
 In 1986, she was among the promoters of a referendum against nuclear energy that led to the rejection of a civil nuclear energy programme in Italy.

 On 17 May 2006, Bonino was appointed as minister for international trade in the cabinet of Romano Prodi.
 She resigned from office on 7 May 2008 when she had been elected vice president of the Senate the previous day.
 In 2008, at the elections of 13 and 14 April, she was elected to a seat in the Senate, the second parliamentary chamber, on the list of the Democratic Party for the Piedmont constituency.

 On 28 April 2013, she was sworn in as foreign minister in the government led by Enrico Letta.

 In June 2017, public opinion polls of her stood at 43 percent, second only to prime minister Paolo Gentiloni.
-Despite the positive public opinion, her party falls short of the 3 percent required for a seat in Parliament.
+Despite the positive public opinion, her party fell short of the 3 percent required for a seat in Parliament.
 In response, she has adopted the slogan "Love Me Less, Vote Me More."

 Bonino was elected to the Senate of the Republic in the constituency of Rome – Gianicolense district at the 2018 general election.